AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module14/offer-decisioning.md

 # 14. Offer Decisioning

-**In Module 14**, you will get a hands-on preview of the Adobe Experience Platform Decisioning Service.
+In this module, you will get a hands-on preview of the Adobe Experience Platform Decisioning Service.

 The Adobe Experience Platform Offer Decisioning Application Service provides the capability to create personalized, optimized, and orchestrated experiences in applications running on top of Adobe Experience Platform.